mottaquikarim/pycontent/content/topics/foundations_pandas.md

 |   Index label    |  0    |   1 |   2   |      3     |   4   |
 | *index position* |  0    |   1 |   2   |      3     |   4   |

-Now, let's say you alphabetize the Series by sorting the values.
-The index position doesn't change, but the `Index` labels follow their corresponding values.
+Now, let's say you alphabetize the Series by sorting the values...

 |                  | Aleksander | Brandi | Olaf | Sasha  |  Zoe  |
 |:----------------:|:----------:|:------:|:----:|:------:|:-----:|
 |   Index Label    |  3         |   0    |   4  |    2   |   1   |
 | *index position* |  0         |   1    |   2  |    3   |   4   |

+Notice how the index position doesn't change, but the `Index` labels follow their corresponding values.
+This is extremely helpful in data analysis because, no matter how you've sorted or sliced the data, each item can always be accessed by the same `Index` label.